 Stimulants vs. Non-Stimulants (Guanfacine)

-Navigating medication as an AuDHD adult introduces entirely new paradoxes.
-Standard ADHD stimulants do not simply “fix” attention; they often unveil Autistic traits that were previously masked by ADHD chaos.
 Many adults report falling into a “focus trap.”
-Instead of directing executive function toward a priority task, the stimulant might lock the brain into a hyperfocus misdirection, causing you to spend six hours organizing a digital folder while completely ignoring an urgent deadline.
+Instead of directing executive function toward a priority task, the stimulant locks the brain into hyperfocus on the wrong thing.
+For example, you might spend six hours organizing a digital folder while completely ignoring an urgent deadline.

 The ‘Zombie’ Texting Phenomenon

 Another lived reality of AuDHD medication is text paralysis.
-As impulse control improves with medication, the spontaneous, dopamine-seeking drive to reply to messages often vanishes.
-Many adults find their social withdrawal actually increases when medicated because the impulsive energy they previously relied on to maintain social connections is gone, leaving behind the Autistic preference for solitude.
+As impulse control improves with medication, the spontaneous drive to reply to messages often vanishes.

 Sensory & Somatic Triggers (The ‘Ick’ List)